-Now, in recent years, florists have also discovered freeze-drying.
+Now in recent years, even florists have discovered freeze-drying.

-From a purely process-technical point of view, it is characteristic of freeze-drying, that water is removed from
+From a purely process technical point of view, it is characteristic of freeze-drying, that water is removed from

-evacuate away or degass the so-called non-condensable gases.
+evacuate or degas the so-called non-condensable gases.

 The most important phase of the process is actually the freezing phase.

-and the color of the product is affected by the freezing process.
+And the color of the product is affected by the freezing process.

-The lower the temp the smaller the ice crystals the better
+The lower the temp, the smaller the ice crystals, the better

-end result on the entire freeze-drying process.
+the end result of the entire freeze-drying process.